Let Me Go (Gary Barlow song): Background

 "Let Me Go" has been described as an acoustic guitar-driven song with a catchy chorus.
 It represents a change in musical style to Barlow's past material.
-He attributes this to his listening of musical influences such as Johnny Cash when deciding which direction he wanted to take his record.
+He attributes this to his listening to musical influences such as Johnny Cash when deciding which direction he wanted to take his record.
 He said: "I've always liked folky, acoustic music but I've never fully explored it.
 I turned back time and was listening to Johnny Cash and early Elton John before I wrote 'Let Me Go'".

 Music video

 The video was filmed in New York City in September 2013 and was directed by Ben Winston.
 The video begins with Barlow walking through the streets of Williamsburg, Brooklyn, interacting with passers-by and shop workers trying to locate something.
 A person directs him to an old shop, which he leaves with a second-hand piano.
 He then wheels the piano across Brooklyn and places it in the middle of a quiet street.
 He then leaves the piano and returns with two pieces of wood to use as a seat, before launching into the second verse of the song.

 This attracts the attention of the surrounding neighbourhood, with musicians joining in with Barlow and the piano.
 Local people and police officers soon gather around and join in with the song and dance around Barlow before everyone erupting into applause as the song draws to a close, with Barlow looking around at everyone in gratitude and appreciation.